 - How long is a pre-approval valid?

-Pre-approvals are valid for up to 365 days (1 year) from the date that the approval is granted.
+Pre-approval reservations are valid for up to six months from the date that the approval is granted.
 Applicants will receive an email acknowledging application approval.

 Rebate Value & Multiple Applications